Welcome to Industry 4.0

 The Fourth Industrial Revolution or Industry 4.0 is all about turning these computer-operated machines smart.
 This integration leads to smarter factories where machines communicate with each other and monitor the performance itself.
 IIoT is the cornerstone for industry 4.0 because this level of cross-communication was not possible before the introduction of smart digital devices.

-Today, an operator can monitor the machine from a tablet or screen and is aware of every single detail without being present in the same room.
-If the machine senses something wrong with its working, it will duly alert the operator of the same.
+Today, an operator can monitor the machine from a smart phone, tablet or laptop and is aware of every single detail without being present in the same room.
+If the machine sense something that is out of its operating boundary, it will duly alert the monitoring system including the personnel operating the machine.

 By incorporation communication and interlinking between machines, Industry 4.0 brings a cohesive approach to the manufacturing/production floor, unlocking better productivity and profitability in the process.